Indian Masala Chai aka Chai tea served in a white cup

-Masala Chai Recipe (Masala Tea)
+Masala Chai Recipe (Indian Masala Tea)

 Indian Masala Chai also known as Chai Tea served in a white cup